Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 When reviewing a failure directly from a test execution (not from a task), follow these steps:

-1. **Review the failure** - After a test execution, review the failure details
+1. **Review a fail after a test execution** - After a test execution, review the failure details
 2. **Determine the appropriate action** - Based on your review, decide which of the following scenarios applies:

 .. mermaid::